FieldRobotEvent/virtual_maize_field/README.md

 ```

 ## Generating new maize field worlds
-This package includes a script (`src/world_generator/generate_world.py`) that can generate randomized agricultural worlds.
+This package includes a script (`virtual_maize_field/generate_world.py`) that can generate randomized agricultural worlds.
 All parameters are optional and have default values.
 All comma separated arguments can be scaler as well.

 You can call the script using
 ```bash
 ros2 run virtual_maize_field generate_world.py
 ```
-The resulting file will be placed in `worlds/generated.world`.
+The resulting file will be placed in `<workspace folder>/install/virtual_maize_field/share/virtual_maize_field/worlds/generated.world`.
 You can use this script by one of the defined config files or specifying the parameters below:
 <details>
   <summary>Click to show all possible arguments</summary>